kiprotect/hyper/docs/src/en/hyper/index.md

 # Integration

-Integrating with the IRIS infrastructure is easy (we hope).
+Integrating with the Hyper infrastructure is easy (we hope).
 First, you need to deploy the `hyper` server together with the settings and certificates we've provided to you.
 This is as easy as downloading the latest `hyper` version from our server, unpacking the settings archive we've provided you with and running

 ```bash
 HYPER_SETTINGS=path/to/settings hyper server run
 ```

 This should open a local JSON-RPC server on port `5555` that you can connect to via TLS (you'll need to add the root CA certificate to your certificate chain for this).
-This server is your gateway to all IRIS services.
+This server is your gateway to all Hyper services.
 Simply look up the services that a specific operator provides and send a request that contains the name of the operator and the service method you want to call.
 For example, to interact with a "locations" service provided by operator "ls-1", you'd simply post a JSON RPC message like this:

 ```json
 {